A Tutorial on 5G Positioning: 5G Positioning Technology (Rel-16)

 \subsubsection{UL-AOA}

-\ac{UL}-\ac{AOA} is a network-based positioning method where the \ac{BS} exploits the signals transmitted by the UE, i.e., \ac{SRS}, to determine the \ac{AOA} both in zenith and azimuth directions.
+\ac{UL}-\ac{AOA} is a network-based positioning method where the \ac{BS} exploits the signals transmitted by the UE, i.e., the \ac{SRS}, to determine the \ac{AOA} both in zenith and azimuth directions.
 As for the \ac{DL}-{AOD}, a directional antenna is required to calculate the \ac{AOA}.
-This is somehow a usual assumption given that \ac{5G} \ac{NR}supports multi-antenna transmission and reception.
+This is somehow a usual assumption given that \ac{5G} \ac{NR} supports multi-antenna transmission and reception.
 According to the standard, there are several methods for determining the \ac{AOA}.

 Classical \ac{AOA} estimation is performed with conventional beamforming, as described by procedure P3 in Section~\ref{sec:dlaod}.
 These methods do not make any assumptions about how the incoming signal and noise should be modeled.
 They require electrically pointing beams in every direction (or a predetermined selection of directions) and looking for power output peaks.
 The beamforming is achieved by applying a Fourier-based spectrum analysis to the spatio-temporal received samples.
-However, with these methods, the beamwidth of the array limits the angular resolution, necessitating a large number of antenna components to attain great precision.
+However, with these methods, the beamwidth of the array limits the angular resolution, necessitating a large number of antenna components to attain high precision.

 Other more advanced techniques are high-resolution subspace-based methods like \ac{MUSIC}~\cite{1143830} and \ac{ESPRIT}~\cite{32276}.
 This family of methods is better suited for lower frequencies, i.e., \ac{FR}1, where digital beamformers are more widely accessible.
 They process the eigenstructure of the incident signal by computing spatial covariance matrices using digital samples from each antenna element output.
 Due to the array aperture's modest size at lower frequencies, the spatial resolution is only moderate, i.e., beams are relatively broad.
 As a result, contrary to conventional beamforming, high-resolution approaches are particularly useful at lower frequencies because they may reduce the angular resolution to values smaller than the array's beamwidth without requiring the array aperture to be expanded.
 With the former technique, we are able to extract the \ac{AOA} measurement, i.e., the angle between the \ac{UE} and a \ac{BS}, while with the latter type of technique, we analyze the received signal.